shipperzhang/ArchivedRepo/README.md

 In order to register instrumentation code, users need to add some code at *./src/ail.ml*, starting from line 138.
-For example, in order to resgiter the "mem_write" tool, three lines of code need to be added as follows:
+For example, in order to register the "mem_write" tool, three lines of code need to be added as follows:

     let open Mem_write in
     let module MW = Mem_write in